haani-niyaz/puppeteer/README.md

 # puppeteer

+*An opinionated way to manage your Ansible projects.*

 <img src="images/puppeteer.png" width="150" height="150">

-*An opinionated way to manage your Ansible projects.*
+<sub> A portion of this image was sources from <a href="https://www.freepik.com/free-photos-vectors/business">Author Dooder - Freepik.com</a></sub>